Subject Leader: Mrs H Okoth

 - want to study a course that is active and enjoyable

 There are many higher education courses that are based around Early Years Care or the Health & Social Care pathway, including A/AS Levels, Diplomas and BTECs.

 This qualification would be helpful to those considering a career in a wide range of care related jobs, including; teaching, nursing, psychology, food preparation and nutrition, healthcare support, rehabilitation, healthcare sciences, social work, public health or childcare.

 The subject is led by Mrs Okoth.
-She is ably supported by Teaching Assistants, Miss McKenna-Andrews and Mrs Gates.
 Many of our past students have gone on to study a related course at college or sixth form.
 Former --students are now to be found with a wide range of related jobs and qualifications from midwives and psychologists, to teachers and social workers.